 - General check up on electrical, plumbing, HVAC, roof, etc.

 - Condition of the pieces of equipment that come with the house.

 - Assessment of any damage to walls and woodwork.

-- Examining the home for mold and pest infestation.
+- Examining the home for mold and/or moisture damage.

 What Basic Home Inspection Does Not Cover

 A home inspector cannot do all the checks.
 Some inspections can only be carried out by experts in that particular field.
 A regular home inspection will not cover –

 Inspection Is the Buyers Responsibility

 An important aspect that often gets overlooked is that the home inspection is the buyer’s responsibility and not that of the seller or the real estate agent.
 While budgeting for a new home, keep in mind the cost of the inspection, as well, which can cost up to the equivalent of one mortgage payment.
 Finding later, once the ink has dried, that your dream house was actually a Pandora’s box would hit your finances hard.
 When buying a new house, get a certified home inspector to assess it for you.
 Ideally, this should happen before you reach the settlement table for signing the purchase agreement.

 Ideally, your real estate agent would have a list of reliable and qualified home inspectors.
 You can also ask your friends and family for recommendations.
 No matter how you find your home inspector, always check their credentials.